titoluco/handsonlabxamarin/README.md

-# handsonlabxamarin
+# xamarin-workshop
-Hands On Lab Xamarin Forms
+Xamarin workshops for building a Xamarin.Android and Xamarin.Forms App